gogama/httpx/FAQ.md

   the user to read the body outside the retry loop.

-- **Response body may contain information relevant to a retry decision.** For example, Esri's ArcGIS include web service always returns an HTTP response header containing status HTTP 200 OK.
+- **Response body may contain information relevant to a retry decision.** For example, Esri's ArcGIS web service always returns an HTTP response header containing status HTTP 200 OK.
 The response body, however, may be a JSON error object with its own status code indicating retryability.
 The entire response body must be read to make a correct retry decision.

 ### 6. Can I turn off request body pre-buffering?